ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 cryptographic key, this specification uses the term "label" for this usage as a map key.

+Message parameter labels are restricted to the range [0..23] to permit encoding as single-byte CBOR unsigned integers, providing compact message representation.
+Currently, labels 0, 5, and 22 are unassigned and reserved for future use.
+Extensions that define new message parameters SHOULD constrain label values to this range.
+If future standards require additional parameters beyond this range, implementations SHOULD be designed to handle gracefully any unrecognized labels, treating them as unknown optional parameters without failing to process the message.

 This specification uses the following mapping:

 | Name                             | Label |